eli-crow/figma-plugin-font-awesome-export/README.md

 Settings are stored on a project by project basis.
 * __Frame Prefix__: The plugin will export all frames with this before the first slash (_example:_ `icon / close`, `icon / download`).
 Everything after the first slash will be converted to `kebab-case` and used as the icon's name.
 * __Filename__: The name of the file to be downloaded
-* __Preserve Margins__: When enabled, the space around the icon in the frame will be included in the icon export – otherwise the icon `viewBox` will be fit to the bounds of thie icon.
+* __Preserve Margins__: When enabled, the space around the icon in the frame will be included in the icon export – otherwise the icon's `viewBox` will be fit to the bounds of thie icon.

 ## Bug Reports / Feature Requests
 Please submit all bug reports and ideas on the GitHub repo's [issue page](https://github.com/eli-crow/figma-plugin-font-awesome-export/issues).